LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

 Given the flexible nature of LFM-3D, we provide experiments on two types of 3D estimates: NOCS maps and MDE inverse depth maps.
 The following section details how we retrieve these predicted 3D signals for each image pair.

 \textbf{Normalized object coordinates.} We opt to train a new NOCS map regression network for the \emph{shoe} object class, which contains enough 3D models for learning class-specific object coordinates.
-As training data, we use the $327$ shoe models to produce renderings at resolutions of $256\times256$.
+As training data, we use the $327$ shoe models to produce 500 renderings each at resolutions of $256\times256$.
 We randomly sample cameras while oversampling images with the object's up-vector aligned to the image's up-vector, and sample various crops, distances to the object and focal lengths, all while maintaining the object extent constant.
-The network is a reduced-capacity version of Imagen's U-Net~\cite{saharia2022photorealistic}, with a total of $28$M parameters, with fewer attention heads and features per layer.
+The network is a reduced-capacity version of Imagen's U-Net~\cite{saharia2022photorealistic} with fewer attention heads and features per layer, for a total of $28$M parameters.
 Our model regresses the NOCS coordinates directly, in contrast to the classification approach~\cite{guler2018densepose} used in~\cite{wang2019normalized}.
 Unlike~\cite{wang2019normalized}, we output NOCS coordinates at the same resolution as the input image.
 We train the model with batch size $96$ for $300$k iterations on 8 NVIDIA Tesla V100 GPUs.

 At inference time, given an image, we first apply an off-the-shelf instance segmenter for the target object category.
 Using the mask, we produce a tight crop around the object and pass it to the feed-forward network that estimates NOCS coordinates per pixel.
 On the synthetic dataset, the network is able to achieve a regression error of $1.4cm$ on a test set of unseen shoe models.
 We show qualitative results of running NOCS on Objectron in Figure~\ref{fig:nocs}.
 Note that NOCS is only trained on synthetic renders from Google Scanned Objects, but is able to generalize to real images.
 We also note that the network fails for less common shoes (fifth column), as the dataset contains mostly sneaker type shoes.